CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/7ef93632-5e2d-4bd7-ad57-cac0ce9fdc94" height="60%" width=60%"/>
 </p>
 <p>
-Once you find that you can copy the IP into Remote Desktop Connection.
-This app is found on your personal Windows Computer, if you are using a Mac you will need to install Microsoft Remote Desktop.
+After you have the private IP Address of the DomainController you should then find the Public IP of Client so you can connect using Remote Desktop Connection.
 </p>
 <p>
 <h4>Remote Desktop Connection</h4>